diva-exchange/i2p-sam/README.md

 docker-compose -f test/sam.diva.i2p.yml up -d
 ```

-Check wether the I2P test node is properly running by accessing the local console on: http://172.19.74.11:7070.
+Check whether the I2P test node is properly running by accessing the local console on: http://172.19.74.11:7070.

 To modify the IP address of the local console, adapt the file `test/sam.diva.i2p.yml`.